YESAndy/12740-group-project/index.md

 Life is not easy for CMU student.
 Reports said that the average sleeping time of CMU student in at 1:36am.
 So, working in the night with comfortable light is very essential for every one of us.
 Also, an energy-saving light system will benefit a lot because it saves money.
 Based on these reasons, we want to design an automatic indoor light adjustment system to make our lives a little bit easier

 ### Goals
+Generally, we want to use an energy saving strategy to optimize the experience of our users.
+Based on that, our goals will be as following bullets:

+- Confirm the comfortable range of light intensity for group members

+- Automatically control the number of opening LEDs for several scenarios:

+ 1) No Human

+ 2) Exist Human, should be with suitable light intensity

 We want to measure the comfortable level range of light based on personal preference, environmental lightness, existence of human indoor to control the number of LEDs opening automatically.

 ## Progress report